EmmanuelMess/EmmanuelMess/README.md

 # Hi!
 I'm Emmanuel

-I'm finishing my computer science graduate thesis.
+I have a Masters in Computer Science, and I know way too much about how GPS/GNSS works.
 I'm a developer in multiple FOSS projects, worked at agrotech, and I currently work on small projects.
 Spanish is my native language, I am fluent in English and I am studying Chinese.

 ## Knowledge
 ### General knowledge